-2.2.3.3 HISTORIC PROPERTIES MANAGEMENT PLAN
+2.2.3.32.2.3.4 HISTORIC PROPERTIES MANAGEMENT PLAN

-A HPMP will be developed for the Project under the new license.
-This HPMP is to be filed with the FLA and is currently being reviewed by interested tribes and the SHPO.
-The measures in the existing CRMP will be carried forward in the HPMP, with some modification to update them to current regulatory standards and account for newly identified historic properties.
+AAn HPMP will behas been developed for the Project under the new license.
+This HPMP is to be filed with theis FLA (Appendix HPMP) and is currently beingwas reviewed by FERC, interested tribes, and the SHPO.
+The measures in the existing CRMP will bewere carried forward in the HPMP, with some modification to update them to current regulatory standards and account for newly identified historic properties.
 The HPMP includes procedures for identifying potential adverse effects to known historic properties from specific proposed undertakings (e.g., capital improvements, new construction, ground disturbance, replacing equipment) as well as routine maintenance (e.g., painting and replacing windows or other structural features).
 The HPMP also includes procedures for avoiding and minimizing those potential adverse effects to historic properties, and for consulting with the Utah SHPO to mitigate any adverse effects that could not be avoided.
 The HPMP also includes procedures to address inadvertent discoveries of cultural resources that have not be identified to date.